On this page

 Vanier Library group study rooms

-- There are seven group study rooms located on the 3rd floor and a viewing room located on the 2nd floor of the Vanier Library.
+There are 9 group study rooms located on the 3rd floor:

 Grey Nuns group study rooms